thinkful-ei27/jason-derek-spaced-repetition-server/README.md

-# Jason and Derek's Spaced Repetition Server
-# Traffic's Cool
+# Traffic's Cool API

-This is Jason Hoffman and Derek Houck's Spaced Repetition project.
+This is part of Jason Hoffman and Derek Houck's Spaced Repetition project.
 You can view the live app at https://traffics-cool.herokuapp.com/.
-The server can be found at https://github.com/thinkful-ei27/jason-derek-spaced-repetition-server.
+The client code can be found at https://github.com/thinkful-ei27/traffics-cool.

 The project goal was to devise an app to help users learn a language through the use of spaced repetition.
 We chose to use a common visual language: that of traffic signage in the US.